Four of the Best Apps to Learn Japanese Reading – 2018

 It has a linear leveled approach that will give you example sentences, quizzes, and lessons for each grammar point that will appear on every level of the JLPT Exam.

-There is also progress tracking and automatic reminders so if you fall behind in your studying you can easily get caught up.
+There is also progress tracking and automatic reminders so if you fall behind in your studying you can easily catch up.

 We highly reccommend this application for those that are studying for the JLPT – although right now there is only an online version – the ios application is currently in beta testing and you can request a copy by applying through the form on the website.

 Interested in Intensive Japanese Courses?
-Click the button below!
+Then click the button below!